Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 This example will mount multiple under storages of different types to showcase the unified file system namespace abstraction.
-This example will use two S3 buckets owned by different AWS accounts and a HDFS service.
+This example will use two S3 buckets owned by different AWS accounts and an HDFS service.

 Mount the first S3 bucket into Alluxio using its corresponding credentials `<accessKeyId1>` and `<secretKey1>` :